masashitanimura/2.0/pages/userguide/userguide_configlua.md

 **Notes:**

-1. This section is disabled by default.
+1. This section is enabled by default.
-2. The event log files will be stored in the path where EMS logs are configured
+2. Replace URL depending on the evowebservices to be used (Node.js or PHP).
+See evowebservices user guide

 See [Event Notification System](eventoverview.html) for more information.